 In Tanzania, most secondary students board.
 This is because there are not as many secondary schools across the country as primary schools, and the distance to the nearest secondary school is often not walk-able from villages.
 In addition, home life in the village is typically not conducive to high academic performance, as students would not have access to a quiet, lighted place to do their homework in the evenings.

 How are students supported to succeed?

-Vega Education monitors the progress of all students, working closely with schools and teachers to ensure students have everything they need to succeed, including English tutoring in the early years, to help make the transition to high-quality secondary education.
+Vega Education monitors the progress of all students, working closely with schools, teachers, and our partners in Tanzania to ensure students have everything they need to succeed, including English tutoring in the early years, to help make the transition to high-quality secondary education.

 Can sponsors choose their student(s)?

 Yes!
 We have a range of screened girls and boys, some from villages and some from urban slums, some single or double orphans, that are awaiting sponsorship today.
 Simply contact us to let us know as much as you can about the kind of student(s) you would like to sponsor and we will do our best to match you up!

 Vega Education Fund operates with a lean structure.
 We run on volunteers here in Canada, and partner with organizations in Tanzania who are on the ground, working closely with students in their communities.
 Given the significant time required to organize student stories, updates and photos around a one to one sponsorship model, we do not match sponsors to students in this way.
 In addition, we want to do our part in moving towards de-colonizing development, which means doing development in a way that is most dignifying for the people receiving support.
 For our students, we feel that means avoiding a one on one connection between a disadvantaged child in Tanzania with a relatively privileged individual or family in Canada.
 Rather, our sponsors contribute to a 'fund', through which they are able to ensure one (or more) children are able to receive a quality high school education.

 How do Sponsors Stay Updated on Students’ Progress?